A Framework for Symmetric Self-Intersecting Surfaces: Experiments on Self-Intersecting Icosahedra

-In \cite{IcosahedraEdgeLength1}, the authors classify all $35$ symmetric embeddings of icosahedra with equilateral triangles of edge length $1$.
+In \cite{IcosahedraEdgeLength1} all $35$ symmetric embeddings of icosahedra with equilateral triangles of edge length $1$ are classified.
 This means that the underlying simplicial surface agrees but the embedding varies, see \cite{Icosahedra:online} for coordinates and visualizations of the resulting surfaces.
-From these $35$ embeddings, $33$ have self-intersections and thus yield candidates for testing the algorithms presented in the previous sections.
+From these $35$ embeddings, $33$ have self-intersections and thus are candidates for testing the algorithms presented in the previous sections.
+They are named as icosahedron$_{i,j}$, where $i\in \{1,\dots,14\}$ and $j\in\{1,\dots,k(i)\}$.
+The numbering comes from the classification based on $14$ formal Gram-matrices that give rise to different embeddings.
+Note that, for a given formal Gram-matrix, all corresponding embeddings have the same symmetry, see \cite{IcosahedraEdgeLength1}.

-In Figure \ref{great_ico_explode}, we see such an icosahedra, also known as great icosahedron, with automorphism group isomorphic to the whole icosahedral group.
-Thus, we can use symmetric optimzation as proposed in Section \ref{sec:symmetry}.
-In Table \ref{tab:icosahedra_timing} we see that this leads to a large speed up of the factor $14.68$ when first retriangulating the surface and subsequently computing the outer hull.
-In Figure \ref{fig:printed_icos} we see printed versions of some of the icosahedra at edge length 2 cm.
+In Figure \ref{great_ico_explode}, we see one such an icosahedron, also known as the great icosahedron, with symmetry group isomorphic to the entire icosahedral group.
+Thus, we can use symmetric optimization as proposed in Section \ref{sec:symmetry}.
+Table \ref{tab:icosahedra_timing} in the Appendix shows that applying our symmetry algorithm leads to large speed up by a factor of $14.68$ when first retriangulating the surface and subsequently computing the outer hull.
+In Figure \ref{fig:printed_icos} we show a collection of printed versions of the icosahedra, beforehand processed by our algorithm.

-The computations were performed on a MacBook Pro with Apple M1 Pro chip and 16GB memory averaging over 10 run times.
+The computations were performed on a MacBook Pro with Apple M1 Pro chip and 16GB memory, averaging over 10 run times.
 We observe a strong correlation between the group sizes and the average speedup when comparing the time needed with or without using the symmetry group.
-In total, using the values given in Table \ref{tab:icosahedra_timing}, we have a speedup of a factor of approximately $3.17$.